 While most cleansers may contribute to dryness, the perfect tip we have for you so far is to visit your doctor who can refer you to a dermatologist or special pharmacy eye clinics.

 Before using any moisturizers, creams, and lotions to deal with dryness in this areas it is very advisable and prudent by far to ask your eye doctor the correct creams to usee.
 Not all creams will treat the underlying causes.
 So, how do you treat or deal with this problem?

 1. Moisturizer creams for dry skin around eyes

 Moisturizing your skin should be a routine practice especially if you have a naturally dry skin type.

-Anyone intending to extensively apply creams, lotions or moisturisers should be cautionary bearing in mind that some can aggravate dry skin.
-In fact that is one of the reasons why Vaseline jelly is recommended.
+Anyone intending to extensively apply creams, lotions or moisturizers should be cautionary bearing in mind that some can aggravate dry skin.
+In fact, that is one of the reasons why Vaseline jelly is recommended.

 Before buying any cream for dry eyelids read all manufacturer’s notes and instructions carefully.
 Ensure that the creams you are buying are free of fragrances that may end up irritating your skin.
 Examples of common creams include Protopic ointment and Elidel.

 They include steroid creams which you should apply in small amounts for mild symptoms such as inflammation and itching.
 If there is constant or severe itching characterized by a rash, you need a prescription hydrocortisone for a short-term use.
 See your doctor to give you more instructions on how you are supposed to apply it and for how long.